madcock/PixelPins/README.md

 <br/>

+[^1]: 44x11 pixel resolution, so a lot smaller than a DMD which is 128x32.
-[^1]: 100% brightness is *very* bright.
+[^2]: 100% brightness is *very* bright.
 75% is recommended.
-[^2]: On a full charge: 14.5 hours at 100% brightness, 21 hours at 25% brightness.
+[^3]: On a full charge: 14.5 hours at 100% brightness, 21 hours at 25% brightness.
-[^3]: Testing showed the battery took 1 hour and 15 minutes to fully charge.
+[^4]: Testing showed the battery took 1 hour and 15 minutes to fully charge.